Superhzf/PaperImplementation/Resnet/README.md

 `resnet_size` decides the total layers.
 The total layers equal `6*resnet_size + 2` for version 1 and `9*resnet_size + 2` for version 2.

-# Important parameters and preprocessing:
+# Important parameters and augmentation:

 Per the paper, it runs ~64k iterations with the batch size 128.
 Therefore, the total `epochs` equal 64000//(50000//128) = 164.